 About this Special Issue

-This Special Issue from new open-access journal Aerospace Research Communications aims to showcase recent advances and challenges in the fundamental understanding and practical implementation of flow control techniques.
-Contributions are welcome from academic researchers, industry professionals, and practitioners.
+This Special Issue from new open-access journal Aerospace Research Communications showcases recent advances and challenges in the fundamental understanding and practical implementation of flow control techniques.

-Topics of interest for this Special Issue include but are not limited to:
+Topics of interest for this Special Issue included but were not limited to:

 - Active and passive flow control techniques, including micro-riblets, coatings, plasma actuation, synthetic jets, and vortex generators;